Planning Some Spring Fishing On Seneca Lake

 Choppy Waters Bring In The Fish

-Armstrong snatched the next rod and hauled in a nice five pound brown trout.
-“This one stays in the box,” he said.
-“Fillets for dinner.”
-The brown hit a jointed Rapala colored gold and black, another one of Morgan’s go-to lures.
+Armstrong was quick to react when the next rod went off, bringing in a solid five-pound brown trout.
+“This one’s going in the cooler,” he declared with a grin.
+“Fillets for dinner tonight.”
+The brown had gone for a jointed Rapala in gold and black, another of Morgan’s trusty lures that rarely let him down.

 Back To The Dock Just In Time